 <>1919:German (Czech-born) political theorist Joseph Schumpeter published Soziologie des Imperialismus [CCC3,2:1089-1109]

-<>1919:Moscow Communist Party renounced all unequal tsarist treaties and Russian imperialism in general
+<>1919:Moscow Communist Party renounced all unequal tsarist treaties and denounced Russian imperialism in general

-<>1919wi:Soviet political police [Cheka] arrested anti-Soviet revolutionary civil war political leader Dmitrii Shipov
+<>1919wi:Soviet political police [Cheka] arrested anti-Soviet Revolutionary Civil War political leader Dmitrii Shipov

-<>1919ja05:ja11; German Spartacists Party [Spartakusbund], a radical spin-off from the main body of German Social Democrats, revolted in Berlin
+<>1919ja05:ja11; German Spartacist Party [Spartakusbund], a radical spin-off from the main body of German Social Democrats, revolted in Berlin

 *--Klara Zetkin, Rosa Luxemburg, Karl Liebknecht, and Franz Mehring, Spartacist Manifesto [Gruber,1:104-14 | BPE:521-4]